 Do a Future-Building Project

 Everyone has at least one future-building project that they’ve been thinking about doing/putting off/beating themselves up for not doing.
 Pick one of yours and spend 10 minutes thinking about what actions (tasks) you’d need to do to start pushing it forward.
-(If you’ve been stuck because you don’t know how to get started on it, Start Finishing Your Projects can help.)
+(If you’ve been stuck because you don’t know how to get started on it, my book Start Finishing can help.)

 You don’t have to complete it, but before you can complete it, you have to start it.